SCERYP/russian_nnsvs_llane_crow_db_vb/README.md

 (Flags don't works on OpenUtau)
 You can use Voicebank for Pop/Rock music
+You can use this Voicebank for pre-training, experiments and etc
 Please read phonetic list for easy use,
 Voicebank have extra phonemes "Edge" for Vocalfry, "cl" for Glottalstop.
 |Words writing example|                  |